zehaoj/katacoda-scenarios/sentry-101/step4.md

 ![](https://tva1.sinaimg.cn/large/e6c9d24egy1h29baz0c2kj218804gq3b.jpg)

 Another common operation is to capture a bare message.
-A message is textual information that should be sent to Sentry.
-Typically messages are not emitted, but they can be useful for some teams.
+A message is a textual information that should be sent to Sentry.
+Typically, messages are not emitted, but they can be useful for some teams.

 ```